- What is the fastest way to adjust to high altitude?

 Protect Yourself From the Sun.More items…•.

-Is living at high altitude healthy?
+Is living at high altitude bad for you?

 Living at high altitude reduces risk of dying from heart disease: Low oxygen may spur genes to create blood vessels.
 Summary: Researchers have found that people living at higher altitudes have a lower chance of dying from heart disease and live longer.